Centre of Austronesian Studies

 Rik De Busser is an Associate Professor and the current Chair of the Graduate Institute of Linguistics at National Chengchi University in Taipei, Taiwan.
-He has a PhD from the Research Center for Linguistic Typology, La Trobe University, Australia.
+He has a PhD from the Research Centre for Linguistic Typology, La Trobe University, Australia.
 A descriptive linguist working in a functional-typological tradition, he specializes in the Austronesian languages of Taiwan and has conducted research on the Bunun language for more than 15 year.

 Jas is currently the Project Manager for Manta Trust in Laamu Atoll, Maldives.
 During her degree in Marine and Natural History Photography, she documented the effects of and solutions to overfishing of marine environments, and felt the desire to pursue a career in marine conservation.

 Dean Karalekas has been a journalist, educator, and ethnographic filmmaker working in Asia since moving there from his native Canada in the mid-1990s.
 He obtained his Bachelor of Education (BEd) from Canada’s McGill University, and both his MA and PhD degrees at National Chengchi University in Taipei.
-His Master’s thesis analysed the efforts of Taiwan’s indigenous groups to negotiate self-government agreements based on the example of Canada’s First Nations peoples.
-He is the author of Civil-Military Relations in Taiwan: Identity and Transformation (ISBN: 9781787564824), as well as producer and director of the short film Rendezvous With the Moon, which won the Bobwundaye Wild At Heart Award for efforts in documenting indigenous histories, at the 2005 Urban Nomad Film Festival.

 Tobie Openshaw is a documentary filmmaker and photographer based in Taiwan for 20 years.
 His work has been seen on channels such as National Geographic, Discovery, and the BBC.
-He has been invited to speak at institutions such as SOAS London, UCLan, Academia Sinica Taipei, and others, to share his experiences and insights on the Taiwan cultural landscape and social movements.

 Bob has a been a Lecturer in Community Leadership and Positive Environments Project Coordinator at UCLan on fixed contracts since 2004.
 During this time, he has also managed local, national and international community and student engagement research projects involving climate change communication and resilience or supporting vulnerable people, working a lot with refugees and asylum seekers.
-When not engaged with projects at UCLan, he has conducted climate change research in various parts of Asia, particularly focusing on levels of empowerment or resistance.
-Currently, he is researching the effects of climate change and ocean level rise on communities throughout Polynesia and the Pacific.

 The International Roundtable on Climate Change in the Pacific